TrebledJ/trebledj.github.io/content/posts/programming/meta/2023-11-09-site-migration-to-cloudflare.md

 	- `.com` for commercial use.
 	- `.org` for organisations.
 	- `.dev`, `.codes` for programmers/software-likes.
-	- There are thousands of TLDs to choose from, but I decided to choose `.xyz` because I like to do different things (not just spitting code), and I'm not a corporate entity.
-TBH, `.io` would've been my second choice.
+	- There are thousands of TLDs to choose from, but I decided to choose `.me` because I'm not a corporate entity.
 2. **Check [domain name history](https://www.nameboy.com/how-to-check-domain-history/) for bad/good reputation.** It's possible the domain you're after was once a phishing site, but taken down.
 In any case, it's a good idea to check if the site garnered bad rep in the past.
-3. **Avoid less reputable domains and [TLDs associated with cybercrime](https://circleid.com/posts/20230117-the-highest-threat-tlds-part-2).**[^xyz] (.date, .quest, .bid are among TLDs with the highest rate of malicious activity.)
+3. **Avoid less reputable domains and [TLDs associated with cybercrime](https://circleid.com/posts/20230117-the-highest-threat-tlds-part-2).**
+	- .date, .quest, .bid are among TLDs with the highest rate of malicious activity.
+	- Even TLDs like .xyz—although used by companies like Alphabet Inc. (abc.xyz)—has garnered enough bad reputation.

+	{% details "xyz: an unwise choice" %}
+	Originally, I wanted to use `trebledj.xyz`.
+I liked .xyz because it represents who I am—I like to do different things.

+	Turns out many firewalls block .xyz, rendering the site inaccessible to many.
+Not only that, but [emails or links may be silently dropped](https://www.spotvirtual.com/blog/the-perils-of-an-xyz-domain).
+The .xyz domain is just too far gone... firewalls and the general public have lost faith in .xyz.
+And for this reason, I switched out of .xyz.

+	{% images %}
+	{% image "https://spot.ghost.io/content/images/2021/09/voice-xyz-issue.png", "Two messages are sent over SMS: one with a .xyz link and the other with .com.
+Only the message with .com was received." %}
+	{% image "~/assets/img/memes/immeasurable-disappointment.jpg", "My disappointment is immeasurable and my day is ruined." %}
+	{% endimages %}

+	Sadly, I wasted 3 bubble teas worth of domain name to learn this valuable lesson.
+It's a shame that .xyz turned out this way.
+All those cool xyz websites and domain names out there... blocked by firewalls.

+	So I've opted for `trebledj.me`.
+I would've gone for .io, but it's thrice the price.
+At least the folks at domain.me seem [committed to security and combatting evil domains](https://domain.me/security/).
+Kudos to them.
+	{% enddetails %}

 4. **Choose a domain name provider/registrar.** GoDaddy, Domain.com, Namecheap are some well-known ones.
 They offer discounts, but security features may come with a premium.
-Cloudflare has security batteries included, and afaik they don't charge a premium?
-(They don't have first-year discounts though.)
+Cloudflare has security batteries included, but don't come with first-year discounts.

-[^xyz]: .xyz appears in the [list of most malicious/phishing TLDs](https://www.cybercrimeinfocenter.org/phishing-activity-in-tlds-november-january-2023).
-Does that mean I shouldn't have used it?
-The problem with that metric is that .com, .org, and .net are also in those lists.
-And depending on how you sort the lists, some may appear on top.
-For example, .com has the most number of phishing domains: does that mean we shouldn't use domains from .com?
-Nah.
-Even .xyz is used by reputable companies such as abc.xyz (Google's Alphabet Inc.) or starship.xyz (made by the founders of Skype).
-More examples can be found in [gen.xyz](https://gen.xyz), a site for registering and viewing examples of .xyz domains.

 Further Reading:
 - [Palo Alto: TLD Cybercrime](https://unit42.paloaltonetworks.com/top-level-domains-cybercrime/) - Comprehensive analysis of malicious sites, if you're into security and statistics.